Grapevine Mills: Aquarium

 In May 2010, the mall announced plans to build the Sea Life Grapevine Aquarium.
 It was constructed across from the new Legoland in the former space of the GameWorks video game arcade.
 It opened on July 12, 2011.
 At the time of opening, the aquarium had over 30 displays, a 160,000 gallon tank with a tunnel for guests to walk through and a tide pool where visitors could interact with certain animals.

 Renovation

 In 2012, the city of Grapevine approved $14 million for renovations of the mall.
 The mall's new look was based on the newly renovated Opry Mills mall in Nashville.
 Renovations began were completed in 2016.
 New stores were added, such as Michael Kors, Under Armour, Coach, and H&M.

 2017–present

 In January 2017, FieldhouseUSA, an indoor sports facility, opened at Grapevine Mills.
 In February 2019, the first Peppa Pig World of Play store in the United States opened at Grapevine Mills.
-On July 7, 2020, it was announced that Neiman Marcus Last Call would be closing permanently.
-On May 11, 2022, Meow Wolf announced that a new experience would open in the mall.
+On May 11, 2022, Meow Wolf announced that The Real Unreal, which later opened on July 14, 2023.
+In December, 2024, Primark announced that they would be opening in the second half of Burlington and in 2024 Burlington Announced They would shutter and lease their second half to save money.
+Primark opened in 2025.